Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Fortify**: You take 3 less damage from pysical and elemental damage.

 **Monolith**: As a bonus action you can give yourself temporary hit points equal to four times your proficiency modifier.
-You can do this effect a number of times equal to your proficiency modifier before you must finish a long rest.
+Once this effect is used it cannot be used again until 30 seconds pass.

-**Petricite**: Whenever you gain temporary hit points, you can remove one magical effect affecting you, unless you are charmed.
+**Petricite**: Whenever you gain temporary hit points you can remove one magical effect affecting you, unless you are charmed.

 _You gain +2 to your armor class while wearing this piece of armor_